-New Year's Day (January 1) Memorial Day (last Monday in May) Independence Day (July 4th) Labor Day (first Monday in September) Thanksgiving Day (fourth Thursday in November) Christmas Day (December 25th)
+New Year's Day (January 1)

+Memorial Day (last Monday in May)

+Independence Day (July 4)

+Labor Day (first Monday in September) Thanksgiving Day (fourth Thursday in November)

+Christmas Day (December 25)

-6.2 Employees with one (1) year of continuous service with the Employer shall receive their birthday as a paid holiday.
-By mutual agreement between the Employer and the employee, the employee may receive payment in lieu of such holiday in accordance with Article 6, paragraphs 6.3 and 6.3.1.
+- 6.1.1 Employees hired after April 28, 2009, must be on the Employer's payroll for six (6) months and meet the other requirements of this Article to qualify for any holiday pay/premium benefits.
+(Note: Qualifier for birthday holiday remains one [1] year.) - 6.2 Employees with one (1) year of continuous service with the Employer shall receive their birthday as a paid holiday.
+By mutual agreement between the Employer and employee, the employee may receive payment in lieu of such holiday in accordance with Article 6, paragraphs 6.3 and 6.3.1.
 Employees shall give the Employer a thirty (30) day notice prior to their birthday.
 The birthday shall be observed within thirty (30) days of the employee's birthday on a mutually agreeable day.
-In the event the employee's birthday falls on the same day as any of the holidays as specified in paragraph 6.1 of this Article, the employee's birthday will be celebrated on another day in accordance with the procedure set forth in the previous sentence.

-6.3 Employees who average twelve (12) hours or more per week and who work during the week in which the holiday occurs, and report for work their last scheduled working day preceding and their next scheduled working day immediately following the holiday, shall be paid for holidays specified in paragraphs 6.1 and 6.2 of this Article, not worked, on the following basis:
+In the event the employee's birthday falls on the same day as any of the holidays as specified in paragraph 6.1 of this Article, the employee's birthday will be celebrated on another day in accordance with the procedure set forth in the previous sentence. - 6.3 Employees who average twelve (12) hours or more per week, who work during the week in which the holiday occurs and report for work their last scheduled working day preceding and their next scheduled working day immediately following the holiday, shall be paid for holidays not worked specified in paragraphs 6.1 and 6.2 of this Article, on the following basis:

-Hours Normally Worked Per Week and Hours of Holiday Pay 12-24 hours - 4 hours pay 24-32 hours - 6 hours pay 32 or more hours - 8 hours pay
+Hours Normally Worked Per Week Hours of Holiday Pay

+12 to 24 hours 4 hours pay

+24 to 32 hours 6 hours pay

+32 or more hours 8 hours pay